NENA911/NG911GISDataModel/esri_geodatabase/README.md

 # Esri GeoDatabase Template

-The material within this folder contains both a template Esri File Geodatabase (FGDB) that may be used directly and an ArcGIS Toolbox with associated Python scripts to generate a new FGDB.
-The ArcGIS Toolbox was used by the DS-GIS Template working group to generate the example FGDB.
+The material within this folder contains both a template Esri File Geodatabase (FGDB) that may be used directly, as a template, and a Python script with associated ArcGIS Toolboxes to generate a new FGDB either using ArcGIS Desktop or Esri Python libraries.
+The ArcGIS Toolboxes were used by the DS-GIS Template working group to generate the example FGDB.

-The NENA GIS Data Model template is designed for organizations who implement the Esri ArcGIS Platform but may also be modified by organizations for use in other GIS platforms.
+The NENA GIS Data Model template is designed for organizations who utilize the Esri ArcGIS Platform but may also be modified by organizations for use in other GIS platforms.